howonlee/mertonon/docs/roadmap.md

 - Error screens
 - Use banlist for password
 - Probabilistic semantics (follow Kolmogorov's first properly)
-- Weight thing in logspace (conform to fitt's), and with a value enter thing
 - Model updates lol, going through to API and views

 - Cobj deletion gotta cascade to weight, with affordance for undeletion implementation later - add this to generate too
 - Figure out CLA / FLA / whatever we're going to use situation
+- Weight thing in logspace (conform to fitt's), and with a value enter thing
 - Whack the gotta-double-click-for-weights problem
+- Multiplicative weight updating
+- Weight painter and modal changing
 - Whack the fiddliness of the transpositions by making uneven cobj cardinalities in generate
 - Check for sign errors harder
 - Attack flaky consonances
 - SSL - serve SSL from builtin server
 - SSL - JDBC conn to db w/ ssl
+- Low-touch paid option (Stripe integration on homepage - integration for paying to use Mertonon, not integrated into Mertonon, keygen impl, integrated licensing)
 - Dockerize so the nice video we paid for isnt a lie lol
-- Switchable server thing
 - EE: Auditing.
 Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
 With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics
+- Cobj and weight histories, maybe intertwined with the general auditing, maybe not.
+With generates and all...
 - Data in validation failures so you could do bounce-off-the-guardrails usage
 - RBAC and RBAC logic DSL (material portions enterprise, but materials portions also not).
 We may have to fight it out all the way to ABAC or ReBAC stuff too...
 - Joined complex inserts for default cobj, weight, etc to avoid blank page problems
 - True conservation of credit allocation - currently doubling weightset cardinalities = doubling the credit flow... along with property
-- Admit the tyranny of the notes thing and do a notes / documents / form state machine DSL that's like, queryable.
-Deprecate the label columns everywhere and do migration to this
+- Admit the tyranny of the notes thing and do a notes / documents / form state machine DSL that's like, queryable
 - Url endpoint refactor to make demo / nondemo basically actually transparentish
 - Less half-assed logo
 - Overall views / executive summary views / full grad views
 - Bookmarks
 - Mutation dates, faster forward pass things
 - Vendorize fontawesome - this will make things airgappable, hopefully
-- Other usage docs (explanations, hidden centers, command / participative budgeting)
-- Obnoxious amount of time clicking around
 - Minimap-like thing
 - Ordinary operation DSL
-- Disturbingly general notes lang
 - Privacy policy
 - Whack the intermittent group-by-dependent-uuid compilation problem
 - Explicit and compact FE modes.
 Property: they always gotta have the same links, just different display